wildtechgarden/zen-theme-hugo-wtg/exampleSite/content/_index.md

 title: "DFD Hugo Zen theme"
 description: Example site for DFD's fork of the Zen theme for Hugo.
 showChildCards: true
+page_endnote: "A test of an endnote with _markdown_"
 cascade:
     weight: 10000
     pageCanonical: false